ifhuang/azure-formation/README.md

 # Azure Formation

-- Azure Formation offers Open Hackathon users an automated way to manage related Azure resources, including storage, container, cloud service, deployment and virtual machine.
-Users can use public or private templates to describe Azure resources.
+- Azure Formation offers an automated way to manage related Azure resources, including storage, container, cloud service, deployment and virtual machine.
+Jason based templates are used to describe Azure resources.
 Azure Formation creates, updates or deletes Azure resources in templates according to users' requests.
 - For logic: besides resources created by Azure Formation, it can reuse other storage, container, cloud service and deployment exist in Azure (by sync them into database).
-- For template: one storage account, one container, one cloud service, one deployment, multiple virtual machines (Windows/Linux), multiple input endpoints.
+- For template: a template consists of a list of virtual environments, and a virtual environment is a virtual machine with its storage account, container, cloud service and deployment.

 # Archive